prometheus/alertmanager/docs/configuration.md

     matchers: [ '{foo="bar", dings!="bums"}' ]
     ```

-4. To avoid issues with escaping and quoting rules in Yaml, you can also use a YAML block:
+4. To avoid issues with escaping and quoting rules in YAML, you can also use a YAML block:

     ```yaml
     matchers: